mobizt/FirebaseClient/resources/docs/cloud_storage.md

 - `uid` - The user specified UID of async result (optional).

-6. ## 🔹  bool upload(AsyncClientClass &aClient, const GoogleCloudStorage::Parent &parent, file_config_data file, GoogleCloudStorage::uploadOptions &options)
+6. ## 🔹  bool upload(AsyncClientClass &aClient, const GoogleCloudStorage::Parent &parent, file_config_data &file, GoogleCloudStorage::uploadOptions &options)

 The bucketid is the Storage bucket Id of object to upload.